ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 * [**Mr. Chris Stucchio:**](https://www.chrisstucchio.com/) Mr. Stucchio is director of Data Science at [Wingify/ VWO](https://vwo.com/).
 I found him physically fit compared to other software developers (mostly of India).
 I didn’t get much time to have a word with him.
-Keynote speech provided by him was very impressive.

 ### Interesting Talks